Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Numerical results

 \subsection{3D altermagnet model}

-Finally, we study the fundamental properties of the SMOM in the 3D altermagnet model.
+Finally, we study the microscopic properties of the SMOM in the 3D altermagnet model.
 Figure~\ref{fig:Altermagnet_Jdependence} shows how the SMOM depends on the coupling constant $J$.
-The SMOM does not appear without the N\'{e}el order $\bm{N}$.
+The SMOM does not appear without the N\'{e}el order.
 Once the N\'{e}el order develops, the SMOM initially exhibits a proportional dependence on $J$ up to a certain threshold, beyond which it begins to show a more complex dependence.
-Notably, $O_{z,xy}$ is much larger than $O_{x,yz}$.
-A significant reason for this difference can be understood from the distinct dependence on the SOC, as shown in Fig.~\ref{fig:Altermagnet_SOCdependence}.
-In the absence of the SOC, only $O_{z,xy}$ takes a finite value, and even when the SOC is included, $O_{z,xy}$ shows little dependence, unlike $O_{x,yz}$.
-Indeed, the change in the SOC for $O_{z,xy}$ is only 9\% of the change for $O_{x,yz}$ when we align their orders.
-Therefore, the SMOM in $d$-wave altermagnets is mainly determined by nonrelativistic SMOMs regardless of SOC.
-This nonrelativistic behavior is fundamentally different from spin-orbit coupled magnetic multipoles observed in heavy fermion systems~\cite{Kuramoto2009-ln,Santini2009-er,Mydosh2020-gm}.
+Notably, $O_{z,xy}$ is much larger than $O_{x,yz}$, which can be understood from their distinct SOC dependences, as shown in Fig.~\ref{fig:Altermagnet_SOCdependence}.
+The absence of the SOC confines the spin to the N\'{e}el vector direction, resulting in a finite $O_{z,xy}$ alone.
+On the other hand, the presence of the SOC induces in-plane spin components via a spin canting, leading to a finite $O_{x,yz}$.
+In this context, $O_{z,xy}$ originates from nonrelativistic effects, whereas $O_{x,yz}$ stems from relativistic effects, indicating that they can be regarded as nonrelativistic and relativistic SMOMs, respectively.
+Therefore, it can be rephrased that in $d$-wave altermagnets, the nonrelativistic SMOM is larger than the relativistic counterpart.
+The emergence and dominance of these nonrelativistic SMOMs are absent in conventional heavy fermion systems, where magnetic multipoles are typically driven by SOC~\cite{Kuramoto2009-ln,Santini2009-er,Mydosh2020-gm}.

-The uniqueness of $O_{z,xy}$ can be explained by the Landau theory of $d$-wave altermagnetism.
-According to Ref.~\cite{McClarty2024-eo}, the free energy for $\bm{N}$ in the $D_{4h}$ point group has a linear coupling $\bm{N}\cdot \bm{O}_{xy}=N_iO_{i,xy}$ in the absence of SOC.
-Therefore, only $O_{z,xy}$ couples with an out-of-plane N\'{e}el order $N_z$, resulting in the finiteness of $O_{z,xy}$ in the absence of SOC.
-On the other hand, in the presence of SOC, $O_{x,yz}$ becomes an order parameter in addition to $O_{z,xy}$~\cite{Fernandes2023-cw}, which is consistent with the classification based on Eq.~\eqref{eq:classification}.
-The ratio between the two order parameters is determined by magnetic anisotropy due to SOC.
-Specifically, the nonrelativistic SMOM $O_{z,xy}$ dominates in the low SOC region, and as SOC increases, the relativistic SMOM $O_{x,yz}$ grows and may eventually surpass $O_{z,xy}$, as inferred from Fig.~\ref{fig:Altermagnet_SOCdependence}.
-In practical situations, however, $O_{z,xy}$ is likely to remain dominant.